wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 You can create additional collections by writing your own queries.

-> Note that in the above example, we use `Editable` directly, rather than `asEditable()`.
-This is because `asEditable()` does not currently support specifying a node collection.

 ## 6. Configure the Rich Text Editor

 The BodilessJS core component:`RichText` is used to make the body of the page editable - allowing editors to add some text formatting.

 First, create your configured editor.
-Create a `withSimpleEditor.tsx` file alongside your `index.tsx` file in the gallery page folder with the following
+Create a `withSimpleEditor.tsx` file alongside your `index.tsx` file in the new gallery page folder with the following contents:
-contents:

 ```ts
 import { flow } from 'lodash';